-In KS2, this activity supports the children in their understanding of duration, pulse, rhythm and pitch.
-Over time, this activity introduces a range of notation, time signatures and key signatures.
+This activity supports students in their understanding of duration, pulse, rhythm and pitch.
 It is designed to bring everyone together at the beginning of the lesson to learn, embed or revisit the music theory required for the year.
-This activity is essential to the development of children's knowledge, but feel free to sometimes use the Improvise Together activity.

-The musical content and progression of each Understanding Music activity can also be viewed in your Understanding Music Guide.
+The musical content and progression of each Understanding Music Activity can also be viewed in your Understanding Music Guide.